nf-core/tools/docs/lint_errors.md

 ### Github Actions

-There are three main GitHub Actions CI test files: `ci.yml`, `linting.yml` and `branch.yml` and they can all be found in in the `.github/workflows/` directory.
+There are 3 main GitHub Actions CI test files: `ci.yml`, `linting.yml` and `branch.yml` and they can all be found in the `.github/workflows/` directory.

 This test will fail if the following requirements are not met in these files:

-1. `ci.yml` contains all the commands required to test the pipeline
+1. `ci.yml`: Contains all the commands required to test the pipeline
-    *.
-Must be turned on for `push` and `pull_request`.
+    * Must be turned on for `push` and `pull_request`.
-    *.
-The minimum Nextflow version specified in the pipeline's `nextflow.config` has to match that defined by `nxf_ver` in this file:
+    * The minimum Nextflow version specified in the pipeline's `nextflow.config` has to match that defined by `nxf_ver` in this file:

     ```yaml
     jobs: